Welcome to our guide to how to clear land by hand.

 But if you don’t care about clearing your land in a short amount of time, then just work at it on your own pace!

-Read this piece by The Farm Barbie on when she and her husband cleared a patch of land for themselves.
+Read this piece from Farm Fresh for Life on when she and her husband cleared a patch of land for themselves.

 Once you’ve decided to clear the land yourself, it’s time to find the right tools.